 CAN Bus Breakout Board 5 VDC

-This CAN-Bus breakout board is the perfect solution to adding a full Controller Area Network (CAN) Bus interface to embedded systems such as the Arduino Due or mbed LPC 1768.
-The board uses Microchip's MCP2551 High Speed CAN Transceiver IC.
-The output pins are on both screw terminal and DB9 connector.
-The DB9 can be configure for use with a OBD-II cable or standard CAN pin-out via solder bridges.
+This CAN Bus breakout board is the perfect solution to adding a full Controller Area Network (CAN) Bus interface to embedded systems such as the Arduino Due or mbed LPC1768.
+The board uses Microchip's MCP2551 High-Speed CAN Transceiver IC.
+The output pins are on both the screw terminal and DB9 connector.
+The DB9 can be configured for use with an OBD-II cable or standard CAN pin-out via solder bridges.

-While many popular embedded systems (e.g. mbed LPC1768, Arduino Due, Teensy 3.x, etc.) provide their respective CAN interfaces, these CAN capabilities are per default useless without their respective CAN transceivers.
-A CAN transceiver is a line driver that converts the controller’s TTL signal to the actual CAN level, which is a differential voltage.
-The use of differential voltage contributes to the vast reliability of CAN.
-Out of cost constraints, boards like the Arduino Due and the mbed LPC1768 have no onboard CAN transceivers.
-Basically, CAN transceivers would add more costs to the board and why pay for it when you don't need it?
-CAN transceivers, due to power management requirements, come always as a separate chip.
+While many popular embedded systems (e.g., mbed LPC1768, Arduino Due, Teensy 3.x, and more) provide their respective CAN Bus interfaces, these CAN Bus capabilities are per default useless without their respective CAN Bus transceivers.
+A CAN Bus transceiver is a line driver that converts the controller’s TTL signal to the actual CAN level, which is a differential voltage.
+The use of differential voltage contributes to the vast reliability of the CAN Bus.
+Out of cost constraints, boards like the Arduino Due and the mbed LPC1768 have no onboard CAN Bus transceivers.
+CAN Bus transceivers would add more costs to the board and why pay for it when you don't need it?
+CAN Bus transceivers, due to power management requirements, always come as a separate chip.

 - MCP2551 CAN Transceiver